Rob Hughes - Chairman

 Jo has 30 years’ experience as a nurse, having started her training in Peterborough.
 She is responsible for professional practice, clinical quality and organisational change in the interests of patient care.
 She advises on nursing, midwifery and allied health professional issues and is the professional head of the nursing service.
 She takes the lead in delivering effective clinical care and has joint responsibility with our Medical Director for the clinical governance agenda.

-Sarah is a Chartered Accountant.
-She has worked for more than 25 years in the public sector, both in the UK and overseas.
+As well as a Non-Executive Director, Sarah is the Trust's Deputy Chairman.
+She is a Chartered Accountant and has worked for more than 25 years in the public sector, both in the UK and overseas.
 She held the post of Assistant Chief Executive at the London Borough of Southwark, and was more recently a Corporate Director at a South Lincolnshire Local Authority.
-She is a trustee of the Miscarriage Association and board member of HQIP (Health Quality Improvement Partnership).
+She holds the position of Honorary Treasurer at Healthcare Quality Improvement Partnership.